 Read on to learn how you can observe National Courtesy Month while driving down the road.

 At Taylor King Law, we seek to treat each client as our friend and neighbor.
 That’s part of our promise to be On Your Side, By Your Side.
 Have you or a loved one been injured in a car accident, motorcycle wreck, or big truck collision?
-You may have legal rights to compensation, which can help you pay your medical bills and property damage and get back on your feet.
+You may have legal rights to compensation.
+This can help you pay your medical bills, property damage, and get back on your feet.
 Taylor King offers a free consultation to everyone who calls or submits an online case form.
 Call 1-800-CAR WRECK today to learn how we can help you get the settlement you deserve.